 Using a leave-in conditioner will help to give you a little bit more moisture in your hair and seal in what you have already added.

-Whilst a leave-in conditioner is a little more superficial to a deep conditioner it still has a part to play in moisturising and sealing low porosity hair.
+Whilst a leave-in conditioner is a little more superficial than a deep conditioner it still has a part to play in moisturising and sealing low porosity hair.

 If you are not sure of a good leave-in conditioner this is a good one to try.